chdean-09/SE2134-Lab1/README.md

-SE 2134 - Lab 1
-Andrada, Chad Denard E.
+SE 2134 - Lab 1 by Andrada, Chad Denard E.

 Used Node.js with readLineSync for the user input.